thevedants/OnCode/README.md

 1. Navigate to any supported competitive programming problem
 2. Click the OnCode extension icon
 3. The assistant panel will appear on the right side of the page
-4. Paste your code or use the "Use IDE Code" button (on CodeChef)
+4. Paste your code or use the "Use IDE Code" button
 5. Ask questions about the problem or request code analysis
 6. Use Ctrl/Cmd + Enter to quickly send messages